SUPERSTORE & DC BARGAINING INFORMATION

 Bargaining Team Selection

-Your union will review survey respondents and select roughly 70 UFCW Local 247 members, who will be invited to serve on the union's bargaining team.
+Your union reviewed survey respondents and selected over 70 UFCW Local 247 members to serve on the union's Bargaining Team.

-We want to ensure that our bargaining team equitably represents the membership based on geography and store location, department, seniority, full-time/part-time status, and other demographics.
+Our bargaining team equitably represents the membership based on geography and store location, department, seniority, full-time/part-time status, and other demographics

 Week of March 9